-The Program in Jewish Civilization offers a minor in Jewish Civilization.
+The Center for Jewish Civilization offers a minor in Jewish Civilization.

-The minor in Jewish Civilization allows undergraduate students in Georgetown College to obtain an interdisciplinary perspective on the global and historical dimensions of Judaism with special emphasis on the ethical aspects of Jewish civilization and its interrelationship with other peoples and polities.
-This center is innovative for its focus not only on Jewish religion and history, but also on the wider cultural, political, philosophical, and literary accomplishments of the Jewish people.
-Courses represent a broad range of disciplines including; government, history, theology, language and the arts.
+The minor in Jewish Civilization allows undergraduate students to obtain an interdisciplinary perspective on the global and historical dimensions of Judaism with special emphasis on its interrelationship with other peoples and polities.
+The Center is innovative for its focus not only on Jewish religion and history, but also on the wider political, cultural, philosophical, and literary accomplishments of the Jewish people.
+Courses represent a broad range of disciplines including: religious practices and traditions, countering hate and intolerance, the Holocaust, Israel, Middle Eastern politics and diplomacy, art and music, the Diaspora, and Hebrew language study.
 This is a program for students of all religious backgrounds.
 It is appropriate for individuals with either a strong background in Judaism or none at all who are eager to grow intellectually in this area.

 Requirements for the Minor